jose-paulo-95/desafio-rdi/resposta-etapa-2.md

 Then the order should appear on kitchen monitors
 And colors and icons should be correct

-Scenario: Order status update
-Given an order is visible on monitors
-When the order status is changed
-Then the update should be reflected immediately
-And information should be complete

 Scenario: Validate color and icon display
 Given an order is on the monitors
 When the order is displayed